 Example 2: Huffman coding – generate the binary code based on the frequencies of corresponding characters in the input string.

 Recursion is a technique that a function or an algorithm calls itself.
 The termination condition should be defined so that when the condition is met, the rest of the call stacks return from the last call to the first.

 Example 1: Factorial numbers – denoted as n!, is the product of all integers between n and 1. n! = n x (n-1) x (n-2) … x1.

-Example 2: Depth first search and matrix – Depth first search (DFS) is used to traverse or search in a matrix which represents a graph.
+Example 2: Depth-first search and matrix – Depth-first search (DFS) is used to traverse or search in a matrix that represents a graph.
 DFS can be implemented with recursion.

-Example 1: Generate valid parentheses – generate all possible expressions that containing n pairs of valid parentheses.
+Example 1: Generate valid parentheses – generate all possible expressions that contain n pairs of valid parentheses.

-Example 2: Detect cycle in directed graph – detect whether graph comprises a path that starts from a node and ends at the same node.
+Example 2: Detect cycle in the directed graph – detect whether the graph comprises a path that starts from a node and ends at the same node.

 8. Dynamic programming

-Example 1: Fabonacci numbers – a sequence of numbers, in which each number is the sum of the two preceding ones.
+Example 1: Fibonacci numbers – a sequence of numbers, in which each number is the sum of the two preceding ones.
 Dynamic programming is one of the solutions.